The Little Green Bus

 The people of Peru, both the modern folks of the cities and the indians of the mountains, have treated us so well and are so curious and friendly, all except that one cop!!!

-Yesterday, we drove again most of the day on bad gravel road.
-Not more than an hour into the day, we came across two young men who had had a wreck with their small delivery truck.
 This had happened the day before, they had managed to right the truck after it had tipped over.
 However, it was stuck in the ditch.
 They wanted us to pull them out with Piolin but we declined, explaining that the engine was just too small.
 While Larry and the two kids, (early 20's) decided what to do, I made them some sandwiches, they hadn't eaten since the day before, and gave them bottles of water.
 We all pushed, I steered with one hand and pushed with the other, (heh, I am woman) and behold, we got the truck out of the ditch.
 We helped push it uphill !!!!!!! so they could start it on the downhill side.
 We hoped for the best and moved on!!
 Just one more of the many reasons we are NOT BORED on this trip.

 We remain in high spirits and good health.
 From here it is on to Puno on Lake Titicaca and from there to Cusco.
 Much love to all and keep in touch, we do so love to hear from everyone, and we try to answer when we can.